AdyGCode/xxx-at2-pt3/Installation.md

 - app/Http/Controllers
 - app/Models

+# Vital changes in code

+Make sure that the Models use the Jenssegger's

 # TO DO

 Look for the TODO in code that is not part of the vendor or node_modules.